Hydrotherapy for Dogs: Is It Right For Your Pup?

 How hydrotherapy for dogs works

-Dr. Iram Sharma, DVM, a veterinary consultant for Pupvine.com, treated an overweight labrador suffering from muscle strains, post-traumatic arthritis, and minor hip luxation due to excessive exercise.
+Dr. Iram Sharma, DVM, a veterinary consultant for Pupvine.com, treated an overweight Labrador suffering from muscle strains, post-traumatic arthritis, and minor hip luxation due to excessive exercise.
 In addition to a change in diet, joint supplements, anti-inflammatory medication, pain relievers, and vitamin B12, hydrotherapy was chosen to improve muscle mass and weight loss.
 After six weeks of 20-minute hydrotherapy sessions, Dr. Sharma noted significant muscle mass improvement in the affected hip region, along with a reduction in limping and improved trotting.

-Remember Max, the golden retriever?
+Remember Max, the Golden Retriever?
 Here’s how the treatment worked for him, according to Dr. Holmboe:

 “We use a treadmill that is partially submerged, with the water level coming up to about the level of Max’s chest.
 The buoyancy of the water supports the dog’s body, reducing stress on his joints and allowing him to move around more freely.
 The underwater treadmill provides controlled exercise, helping to move and strengthen his muscles in a very low-impact way.”